odota/core/_posts/v.3.0.0.md

 * Modified process for retrieving parsed data from DB.
 Should lead to better load times.
 * DB data migration.
 Converted data from old formats to avoid doing it on-the-fly.

 Again, thanks a lot for all your support!
-Please consider some [cheese](http://yasp.co/carry) or get the word about about YASP!
+Please consider some [cheese](http://yasp.co/carry) or help spread the word out about YASP!

 -Howard and Albert (The YASP Team!)